 The Bett Awards celebrate technology-based educational solutions.
-Our STEMterprise resources are a finalist in the ‘Primary – Free Digital Content – App or Open Educational Resources’ category.
+Our STEMterprise resources were a finalist in the ‘Primary – Free Digital Content – App or Open Educational Resources’ category.
 Other organisations shortlisted for this award include Barclays LifeSkills and BBC Education, so it is a huge achievement to be recognised alongside these and in the running.
-The award ceremony will take place on 19 January in London.
+The award ceremony took place on 23 March at The Brewery in London.

 Our STEMterprise resources have been created to give primary school teachers a fun way to weave food and farming into their STEM (Science, Technology, Engineering and Maths) curriculum.
 As part of our project, children work through each stage of setting up a farm shop, including:

 - creating nutritional recipes with British produce

 - using market research

 Feedback from teachers about our STEMterprise resources is always positive.
 Many have told us how thorough and unique the activities are.
 School children love the interactive and engaging nature of the project.

 Science coordinator at Bedford Drive Primary School Craig Smith said:

 “From our very first introduction to Farming STEMterprise, we knew that it would be ideal for our children due to the motivational and inspiring nature of the projects.
 The free, thorough resources enabled us to easily integrate the projects into our STEM curriculum without increasing workload.”

 NFU education manager Jennie Devine said: